 Second Hand… Doesn’t Cost the Earth

-Introducing our latest campaign which sees us setting up a shop, well, setting up skip to be exact, in Waterloo station.
-Packed full of amazing Good Finds, the skip and supporting campaign aims to raise awareness of the positive impacts of second hand, highlighting the amazing items that can be reused / reimagined and celebrating the simple fact that second hand items, quite simply, “don’t cost the earth”.
+Our 2023 waste campaign saw us setting up a shop, well, setting up skip to be exact, in Waterloo station.
+Packed full of amazing Good Finds, the skip and supporting campaign aimed to raise awareness of the positive impacts of second hand, highlighting the amazing items that can be reused / reimagined and celebrating the simple fact that second hand items, quite simply, “don’t cost the earth”.

 World Recycling Day

-World Recycling Day is around the corner, Saturday 18th March, a day that aims to promote the vitality of recycling across the globe.
-It is a day for action, for communities to come together to put the planet first.
+Each year World Recycling Day is celebrated on 18th March.
+It’s a day that aims to promote the vitality of recycling across the globe.
+But it’s also a day for action, for communities to come together to put the planet first.

-We’re using the day (and days round) as an opportunity to champion the circular economy and raise awareness of the volume of items that can be recycled, reused and reimagined, and kept out of landfill.
+We’re using the World Recycling Day as an opportunity to champion the circular economy and raise awareness of the volume of items that can be recycled, reused and reimagined, and kept out of landfill.

-Our latest campaign, Doesn’t Cost The Earth is built upon the newly released Circular Economy Report and the insight that some people still think second hand can be low quality, or that second hand platforms are full of items that belong on the skip.
-Setting up “shop” (or rather..set up skip) at London’s busiest train station, we’re shining a light on just some of the amazing items that can be found on our platform.
+Our campaign, Doesn’t Cost The Earth builds upon data from our Circular Economy Report.
+It’s coupled with the insight that some people still think second hand can be low quality, or that second hand platforms are full of items that belong on the skip.
+By setting up “shop” (or rather..set up skip) at London’s busiest train station, we’re shining a light on just some of the amazing items you can find our platform.
 From an exercise bike to computers, furniture to prams.

-Whatsmore, lucky commuters will have the chance to win the items via their interactive Gumtree claw machine.
+Additionally, lucky commuters had the chance to win the items via their interactive Gumtree claw machine.

 Consumption that doesn’t cost the Earth